box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

 There are a few parameters you need to supply before running the script:

 - `EmployeeList`: Path to `Employee List` CSV.
-- `RootFolderParentID`: Destination folder ID for your changes, either when using a JSON file as input to create folder structure, or uploading a local structure.
-It is set to `0` by default, but feel free to change it.
+- `PersonalFolderParentID`: Destination folder ID for all personal folders to be created in, either when using JSON file as input to create folder structure, or uploading local structure.
+This folder should be made prior to running the script the first time.
+It is not advised to make this value `0`, as this will create individual Personal folders in root of the account you set up the CLI with.
 - `FolderStructureJSONPath`: Your own folder structure JSON path.
-You can also change the `RootFolderName`.
-It's the name of the folder that will be created as the parent for folders defined in the JSON structure.
-It's set to `Onboarding` by default, but feel free to change it.
+- `PersonalFolderSlug`: Ending name of the folder that will be created as parent for personal folders.
+It's set to `Personal Folder` by default, but feel free to set it to your needs.
+The username is concatenated with this value to create each user's personal folder name. ex - `rsmith2's Personal Folder`.
 - `LocalUploadPath`: Local directory to upload folder structure directly.

 <Message>